-Onychomycosis refers to a fungal infection of the toe or finger nail.
+Onychomycosis refers to a fungal infection of the toe nail or finger nail.
 It is estimated that 50 million Americans suffer from onychomycosis.
-Onychomycosis caused the nail to become thick, yellow and brittle.
-The organisms that cause onychomycosis are usually fungus (90% of cases) or yeast (7% of cases).
+Onychomycosis causes the nail to become thick, yellow, and brittle.
+The organisms that cause onychomycosis are usually fungus (90% of cases) or yeast (7% of cases.)
 The onset of onychomycosis typically follows trauma to the nail.
-The onset of onychomycosis is between the ages of 20 and 80 years of age.
-Onychomycosis is found equally in men and women.
+The onset of onychomycosis occurs between the ages of 20 and 80 and is found equally in men and women.

 The onset of onychomycosis can vary but most cases begin slowly and progress into the nail over a period of months to years.
 The nail will thicken as the fungus continues to grow.
-The filaments of fungus take up space in the nail causing it to swell.
-The nail can be yellow, white or even green to black.
-The nail also begins to be chalky and flakey.
+The filaments of fungus take up space in the nail, causing it to swell.
+The nail can be yellow, white or even green-to-black.
+The nail also becomes chalky and flakey.

 Causes and contributing factors

 Prevention is an important aspect of the treatment of onychomycosis.
 The single most important thing that you can do to protect the nail from onychomycosis is to protect the nail from injuries.
-A healthy nail acts as a protective barrier to fungal infections.
+A healthy nail acts as a protective barrier against fungal infections.
 Once the nail is injured, the door of susceptibility swings open, allowing entry of the fungus.
 Also, keep the feet dry.
 Keeping the feet dry will inhibit the ability of the fungus to thrive.
-Frequent changes of socks, the use of powder, such as baby powder and rotating shoes so that they are worn only every other day, can help tremendously.
+Frequent changes of socks, the use of a powder such as baby powder, and rotating shoes so that they are worn only every other day can help tremendously.

 Onychomycosis can reoccur if your shoes are not properly treated, therefore use a shoe disinfectant may help.
 Keeping the feet clean and dry is another important part of treating fungal infections of the skin and nail.
 The daily use of a drying solution will significantly decrease the ability of a fungal infection to thrive.